pavelanni/mcp-server-minio-go/README.md

 ## Installation

-Download the executable for your OS and CPU architecture from the Releases page and install it in your local directory that is included in yout `PATH`.
+Download the executable for your OS and CPU architecture from the [Releases page](https://github.com/pavelanni/mcp-server-minio-go/releases) and install it in your local directory that is included in your `PATH`.
 The most common location is `$HOME/.local/bin/` both on macOS and Linux.

 ## Configuration